nicolascatania/nicolascatania/README.md

 # About Me:
 I am Nicolás Catania, a future Informatic Engineer from Argentina, currently studying at the Universidad Nacional de La Matanza with nearly 50% of my degree completed.
-Passionate about technology, artificial intelligence, and data analysis.
-Outside of academia, I enjoy hitting the gym and playing the guitar.
+I enjoy hitting the gym and playing the guitar.

 ## 🌐 Socials: